mapproxy/mapproxy/doc/configuration.rst

 ``mapproxy.yaml``
     This is the main configuration of MapProxy.
-It configures all aspects of the server:
-    Which servers should be started, where comes the data from, what should be cached, etc..
+It configures all aspects of the server: which servers should be started, where comes the data from, what should be cached, etc..

 ``seed.yaml``